 Your doctor will likely recommend cardiac rehabilitation.
 This will involve a regimen of carefully monitored physical activity and occasional stress tests to see how your heart is healing.

 Tell your doctor about any lasting pain or discomfort during your follow-up appointments.
 You should also call your doctor if you experience:

 - redness or discharge around the incision

-The Mayo Clinic is optimistic about bypass surgery outcomes.
-They state that after a successful heart bypass surgery, symptoms like shortness of breath, chest tightness and high blood pressure should be improved.
+After a successful heart bypass surgery, symptoms such as shortness of breath, chest tightness, and high blood pressure will likely improve.

 A bypass can fix a blocked artery, but you may need to change some habits to prevent future heart disease.
-The best surgery outcomes are observed in individuals that take this lifestyle changes seriously.
-But studies show that, following bypass surgery, while most patients are interested in resuming their pre-surgery lives, very few take a genuine interest in making lifestyle improvements that would prevent future coronary events.
-Talk to your doctor about dietary and other lifestyle changes to follow after surgery.
+The best surgery outcomes are observed in individuals that make healthy lifestyle changes.
+Talk to your doctor about dietary and other lifestyle changes to make after surgery.